Banff in October: Here’s All You Need to Know

 Go For a Bike Ride

 If there is a style of biking you enjoy, you’ll find an abundance of scenic places to get on a bike in Banff.
-It doesn’t matter your skill level either, as there truly is everything in the area.
+Your skill level doesn’t matter either, as there is everything in the area.
 Head up the Bow Valley Parkway to Lake Louise on a road bike for one of the best rides of your life.
-Or head over to Canmore’s Nordic Center for some thrilling mountain bike trails, or take to the wild and explore some of the park’s amazing trails.
+Or head over to Canmore’s Nordic Center for some thrilling mountain bike trails, my favorite trail to ride is EKG to Odyssey.
+Or take to the wild and explore some of the park’s amazing trails.

-If all of that sounds too much, hop on the Legacy Trail and between Banff and Canmore.
-End the bike ride with some beers at the great Canadian Rockies breweries.
-Or just rent some simple cruisers and enjoy the scenery around Banff town, like Bow Falls or Vermilion Lakes.
+If all of that sounds too much, hop on the Legacy Trail and between Banff and Canmore and end the bike ride with some beers at the great Canadian Rockies breweries.
+Or just rent some simple cruisers and enjoy the scenery around Downtown Banff, like Bow Falls or Vermilion Lakes.
+Here are just a few suggestions of bike rides to enjoy in the fall.
+If you want to research them further, we recommend looking at the Trailforks app.

 See the Northern Lights